programmfabrik/easydb-documentation/content/sysadmin/konfiguration/recipes/connector.en.md

 The plugin needs to be **installed** and **enabled** on the local and the remote easydb server.

+This is how the plugin is enabled in e.g. `/srv/easydb/config/easydb-server.yml`: (assuming `/srv/easydb` is your [base directory](../../installation/#mount))

 ```yaml
 plugins:
   enabled+:
     - base.connector
 ```

+The easydb-server has to be restarted to make the change effective.

-The configuration is done in the base config of the webfrontend.
+The following configuration is done additionally in the webfrontend.

 ## Base Config